What options do I have in relation to pensions?

 There are three options when considering how a pension should be split and these are:

 This is an order that asks the pension provider to pay a percentage of the pension to the other spouse.
 Such a percentage will make up a share of either the pension income, the pension lump sum, or both.
 Such payment will be made when the pension becomes payable to the spouse originally holding the pension.
+As the Court is in favour of acheiving a clean break between the parties at the earliest opportunity, this type of order is not used very often.

 Deferred Pension Sharing

-This used where there is to be a pension share, and the pension holder is already retired and is receiving the pension income but the spouse who is to receive the pension share has not retired and is too young to receive a pension.
+This is used where there is to be a pension share, and the pension holder is already retired and is receiving the pension income but the spouse who is to receive the pension share has not retired and is too young to receive a pension.
 In this case, there is an agreement to share the pension at a later date, but this is more complicated than a standard pension sharing order.

 Deferred Lump Sum